Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Results

-PID was selected as the strongest safety benchmark as this algorithm has been extensively evaluated in real patients and has been approved for clinical use in hybrid closed loop systems across the world \cite{Weisman2017EffectTrials,Leelarathna2021Hybrid2021}.
+Experiments in this section explore glucose control specific challenges which may undermine the utility of offline RL in the real-world.
+The full implementation details for the additional experiments are described in Table \ref{tab:further_exp_details}.
+The selected TD3-BC algorithm was trained on a single NVIDIA GeForce RTX 2080 Ti GPU and an Intel Core i9-9900K CPU at 3.60 GHz for a duration of approximately 10 minutes per 1e\textsuperscript{5} samples of glucose data.

-\subsubsection{Sample Size.}
+\subsubsection{Sample Size}

 Figure \ref{fig:further_experiments1} a) shows the effect of varying sample size on the performance of the offline RL algorithm TD3-BC.
 TD3-BC achieves comparable or better TBR and improvements to TIR for all sample sizes greater than or equal to 5e\textsuperscript{4} (approximately 100 days of glucose data).
-For the greatest number of samples 5e\textsuperscript{5} (> 1,000 days), TD3-BC achieves a \((2.2 \pm 1.1)\%\) increase to TIR and a \((0.2 \pm 0.1)\%\) reduction to TBR.
+The poor TIR of TD3-BC for 1e\textsuperscript{4} samples of data is most likely due to the use of neural networks, as these algorithms perform most effectively with large quantities of data.
+For the greatest number of samples 5e\textsuperscript{5} ($>$ 1,000 days), TD3-BC achieves a \(2.2 \pm 1.1\%\) increase to TIR and a \(0.2 \pm 0.1\%\) reduction to TBR.
 The presented findings are consistent with the preliminary results in Fox, which show in a single adult patient that capable glucose control policies can be developed from as little as two months of data \cite{Fox2020MachineManagement}.
 This result is significant for the application of offline RL to future hybrid closed loop systems as 100 days represents a feasible timescale for data collection in patient populations.
-This sample represents less than one tenth of the data required for online RL approaches to surpass the PID controller in glucose control \cite{Fox2020DeepControl,Zhu2021BasalValidation}.
+This sample represents less than one tenth of the data required for online RL approaches to surpass the PID controller in glucose control \cite{Fox2020DeepControlb,Zhu2021BasalValidation}.
+Greater sample efficiency could be achieved in future work by adopting a transfer learning approach, such as in Fox et al. \cite{Fox2020DeepControlb}.
+Under this method, general control strategies could be learnt by grouping patients by age or other demographic factors and training a general offline RL algorithm on this cohort.
+The pre-trained model could then be trained further on the target patient to achieve greater personalisation.